ShreyasNehe/Bajaj_API_TASK/README.md

-## Bajaj Finserv Health Track 3rd round task
-### Problem statement
+Objective
-Build and host a REST API with one endpoint that accepts requests with both GET and POST methods.
+Build and deploy a REST API with one endpoint that accepts requests with both GET and POST methods.
 POST method endpoint takes in the request (JSON) and returns the following:
 1. Status
 2. User ID